Preface

 Other Resources

-The 2021 study published in Protoplasma, “Debunking a myth: plant consciousness” (mentioned in “Counterclaims” above) critiques existing claims and misconceptions about plant consciousness and debunks the idea that plants possess sentience or conscious experience.15
+The 2021 study published in Protoplasma, “Debunking a myth: plant consciousness” (mentioned in “Supplementary Info” above) critiques existing claims and misconceptions about plant consciousness and debunks the idea that plants possess sentience or conscious experience.15

 This article by Sentient Media goes into more detail than this briefing in explaining that while plants can react to their environment through chemical and electrical responses, these reactions are fundamentally different from pain.16